Fatty liver disease life insurance

 Our independent, FCA-regulated broker service can help you compare quotes to find a provider who can offer you a cost-effective solution.

-Securing life insurance after a hepatitis C diagnosis can be possible but there may be some complications.
+Securing life insurance after a hepatitis C diagnosis could be possible but there may be some complications.

 This is because almost 90% of hepatitis C cases are linked to drug misuse[1], most commonly through sharing needles.